eozelius/dia/README.md

 Launches the test runner in the interactive watch mode.<br>

 - to run tests with coverage stats, run `$ yarn test --coverage`

+### Travis CI
+This project is continuously integrated with travis CI